Sandara-Git/Defect_Predict/README.md

 As for both algorithms working together, you could use the NLP model to generate numerical features from code text and test cases, and then use these features as input to a classification algorithm, such as SVM or Random Forest.
+For the model, machine learning algorithms such as Random Forest, SVM, or even a Neural Network are recommended.

 ## Process of Defect_Predict
 ![Smart_test_selector drawio](https://github.com/Sandara-Git/Defect_Predict/assets/140485221/db004b8c-2b94-41b1-be07-eabbeb88e257)